pranahitha/MovieMax_SpringbootProject/README.md

 On execution, the application should display the following messages and prompt the user for ticket booking.
 The appropriate error message should come from invalid data entered by the user.

 ## Solution :
-The below is the expected output
+The below is the executed output

 ![image](https://github.com/user-attachments/assets/4b8e5ca7-4a84-4c53-968d-42b7fa79e512)